 More likely than not, your starting point will be in Taipei.
 The TRA and the HSR are both located at Taipei Main station so depending on your preference, you can take either one to the west coast.

 Taking the TRA (Taiwan Railways Administration) is so easy.
 Our starting point was Taipei so from Taipei Main Station, we grabbed a train to our first stop, Hualien.
 We decided to go east first and go around the island clockwise.
-To buy tickets, you can book it online but not all routes are available for online purchase.
-If yours isn’t, you can buy tickets at the TRA ticket counter.
-I advise getting there at least half an hour early to buy tickets just in case.
+We purchased tickets at the TRA counter and I advise getting there at least half an hour early just in case.

 We took the JuKong (莒光) train from Taipei to Hualien which took us around 4 and a half hours.
 They have a cart they bring around occasionally selling snacks and random trinkets but it’s not very much.
 You can also order a lunchbox from them if you get hungry.